Let’s put a stop to harassment, abuse and violence

 Thank you – 27,387 of you signed our letter calling on UK fashion brands to protect the women who make our clothes.

 The amazing news?
-He and the UKFT will alert 2,000 companies about the importance of backing a strong Convention to protect female garment workers from violence and abuse, and urge the UK’s largest retail consortium to get behind it.
+He and the UKFT pledged to alert 2,000 companies to the importance of backing a strong Convention to protect female garment workers from violence and abuse, and urge the UK’s largest retail consortium to get behind it.

 The UK government is urged to get behind the Convention

-When the International Labour Conference met in Geneva from 28th May, they needed to decide if there is enough support for the Convention.
+When the International Labour Conference met in Geneva from 28 May 2018, they needed to decide if there was enough support for the Convention.

 Alok Sharma, the UK Minister for Employment, represented the UK government and we needed him to support the new law and make sure it is strong and effective.